cs1302uga/cs1302-styleguide/README.md

 interface/annotation field, except `serialVersionUID` and `serialPersistentFields`.

-**Note:** A field that is `final` but not `static` is sometimes referred to as an *instance contant* or *constant instance member* because it looks like an instance variable that is also declared `final`.
+**Note:** A field that is `final` but not `static` is sometimes referred to as an *instance constant* or *constant instance member* because it looks like an instance variable that is also declared `final`.
 Despite being `final`, an instance constant is not considered a "constant" under the definition provided by this `[ConstantName]` guideline -- the definition requires that it also be